DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 🔴**Brewer and Nash Model**:
     - AKA "ethical wall", and "cone of silence"
     - created to permit access controls to change dynamically based on a user's previous activity
-    - dynamically changes access controls to prevents conflicts of interest.📝
+    - dynamically changes access controls to prevents 📝conflicts of interest.
     - implemented in environments where data from different clients exist
+    -  - Focus is on Confidentiality📝
 - 🔴**Goguen-Meseguer Model**:
     - An integrity model📝
     - it is based on 📝predetermining the set or domain (i.e., a list) of objects that a subject can access.